johnantolik/mode_work/README.md

 # mode_exercises
- excercises complete from the mode platform
+ excercises completed from the mode platform